brucemack/kc1fsz-rc1/README.md

 BW<sub>bin</sub> = f<sub>s</sub> / samples

-The current implementation is using 512 samples (8x 8ms blocks), which implies that the "attack" time of the CTCSS decoder is about 64ms.
+The current implementation is using 512 samples (8x 8ms blocks), which implies a resolution bandwidth of about 15Hz.
+This also implies that the "attack" time of the CTCSS decoder is about 64ms.

 Demonstration Files of My CTCSS Detector Implementation